firewalld/firewalld.github.io/index.md

 title: Home
 ---

-Firewalld provides a dynamically managed firewall with support for network/firewall zones that defines the trust level of network connections or interfaces.
+Firewalld provides a dynamically managed firewall with support for network/firewall zones that define the trust level of network connections or interfaces.
 It has support for IPv4, IPv6 firewall settings, ethernet bridges and IP sets.
 There is a separation of runtime and permanent configuration options.
 It also provides an interface for services or applications to add firewall rules directly.

 ## Benefits of using firewalld